cdap-guides/cdap-bi-guide/README.rst

 <TBD>

 Congratulations!
-You have now learned how to explore CDAP Datasets from BI Tool.
+You have now learned how to explore CDAP Datasets from a BI tool.
 Please continue to experiment and extend this sample application.
 The ability to ask ad-hoc questions on data is a powerful feature for business analytics.